Table of Contents

 - Managing contributor identity metadata and team scopes

-Users represent developer identities used by LinearB to calculate team metrics, PR activity, deployments, AI insights, and more.
+Users represent developer identities used by LinearB to calculate team metrics, pull-request activity, deployments, AI insights, and more.

 Before You Begin